Welcome to today's edition of the Rush 24-7 podcast.

 And the only way to save his presidency right now is to admit that Bush was right, although he's not using those words.

-But with somebody like me on the case, analyzing it properly, in the meantime, the definitive, the definitive liberal legislation, this omnibus trick budget, this coup of the U.S. budget process.
+But with somebody like me on the case, analyzing it properly, in the meantime, the definitive, the definitive liberal legislation, this omnibus trick budget, this coup of the U.S. budget process, a bunch of losers in the November elections try to hijack the budget process after ignoring it constitutionally for a year.

-Try to hijack it, and they lose big, and Obama was totally in support of it.
+Try to hijack it and they lose big and Obama was totally in support of it.

-The thing that had liberalism written all over it.
+The thing that had liberalism written all over it, the omnibus budget, this spending bill goes down in flames after three days.

 Maybe even less than that.